RichardD31415/Reactive.js/README.md

 reactive.set("new state");
 ```

-It is a common mistake to directly set the state using the reactive object:
+It is a common mistake to set the state using the reactive object directly:

 ```
 reactive = "new state"; //breaks
 ```

-This will not work and this is why using const is recommended.
+This will not work, and this is why using const is recommended.
 To watch for changes to the state, call the watch method with a watcher function:

 ```